Interdisciplinary Research Seminars

 Colonialism Seminar

-The Disability Studies Seminar is co-directed by Ray Mizumura-Pence (American Studies), and Sherrie Tucker (American Studies).
+The Disability Studies Seminar is co-convened by Ray Mizumura-Pence (American Studies), Sherrie Tucker (American Studies), and Sean Kamperman (English).
 The Disability Studies Seminar will provide a much-needed forum for scholars to explore and share research on topics relevant to disability within and across the humanities, arts, and social sciences.
 Scholars within Disability Studies tend to recognize disability in terms of social construction and minority culture.

 Gender & Trans* Studies Seminar

-The Gender and Tran* Studies Seminar, co-directed by Katie Batza (Women, Gender and Sexuality Studies) and Marta Vicente (History and Women, Gender and Sexuality Studies), explores gender as both a core concept in humanistic scholarship and a key organizing force in social life.
+The Gender and Trans* Studies Seminar, co-convened by Marta Vicente (History and Women, Gender and Sexuality Studies) and Siobhan Kelly (Women, Gender and Sexuality Studies), explores gender as both a core concept in humanistic scholarship and a key organizing force in social life.
 It also examines trans* not only in terms of transgender identities and experiences, but more broadly as an approach to understanding how cultural, social, political, and linguistic systems have historically constructed and enforced hierarchical binaries—such as male/female, straight/queer, and human/non-human—across different times and cultures.
 At their core, both gender and trans* studies aim to expand humanistic inquiry by situating gender within a wide range of intersecting identities and-culturally and historically-shaped experiences.

 The Humanities Out Loud: Music, Theater, Literature, and Culture

-The Humanities Out Loud Seminar is co-directed by Araceli Masterson-Algar (American Studies) and Jonathan Mayhew (Department of Spanish & Portuguese).
+The Humanities Out Loud Seminar is co-convened by TBD.
 This seminar provides a forum for research that links music with other forms of cultural production employing the medium of sound, such as the oral performance of literary works.
 The goal is to explore a conception of the humanities oriented less toward the printed text and more toward performance.

 Medieval & Early Modern Seminar

-The Medieval & Early Modern Seminar is co-directed by Jonathan Lamb (English), and Caroline Jewers (French, Francophone & Italian Studies).
+The Medieval & Early Modern Seminar is co-convened by Sarah Van der Laan (English), and John McEwan (Institute for Digital Research in the Humanities, KU Libraries).
 The Medieval & Early Modern Seminar meets each semester to discuss original work relating to any aspect of the history, culture, literature, art, or society of any part of the world between c.
 400 and c.1800.

 Nature & Culture Seminar

-The Nature and Culture Seminar is co-directed by Alex Boynton (Environmental Studies).
+The Nature and Culture Seminar is co-convened by TBD (Environmental Studies).
 Nature is our oldest home and our newest challenge.
 This seminar brings the perspective of the humanities to bear on past and present environmental issues.
 It includes research on the changing perception, representation, and valuation of nature in human life, on the reciprocal impact of environmental change on social change, and on the variety of ways we use, consume, manage, and revere the earth.
 Co-sponsored by Environmental Studies.